Aberdeenshire RFC: History

 Aberdeenshire RFC was founded in 1875.

 Aberdeenshire were early pioneers of Youth Rugby in the North East of Scotland.
 They were the first club in the area to establish a youth rugby team, in the 1960s.

-The club has played in local and national level league structures, and has had up to three mens teams competing.
+The club has played in local and national level league structures, and has had up to three men's teams competing.
 The highest league position they have reached is National Two.
-They experienced a drop down the leagues in 2017 following some managerial and financial difficulties.
+They experienced a drop down in the leagues in 2017 following some managerial and financial difficulties.
 They have since recovered; so much so that they were nominated for Aberdeen Sports Club of the year in 2019, after winning the treble that season.
 This consisted of; winning the league, winning the regional bowl competition, and winning the national bowl competition with the final match held at Murrayfield.